joewandy/peak-grouping-alignment/README.md

     1	synthdata_1.csv	70	158.09302110253617	878.1399446798514

 In this example, the two features with correspondence_id = 0 are matched together.
 Similarly, the last two peaks with correspondence_id = 1 are also matched together.

+## Experiments

+The Python scripts are wrapped inside a pipeline that loads the feature data, calls various alignment methods and calculate performance measures.
+More details, including ready-to-run scripts, can be found inside the **experiments** folder.